moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 harm (1.127 vs ZA 1.140).
 The three referee must-fix points (baselines, truth validation, field-level metrics) are all executed; the paper draft (docs/PAPER-DRAFT.md) carries the results.

+## E12-astrid addendum (2026-07-05) — two-code truth validation closed

+The second external code (MP-Gadget, Astrid_DM CV_0; shared ICs verified by per-ID prediction at z=15 to 0.068 vox) reproduces the Arepo verdict identically, and the codes agree with each other to 0.029 Mpc/h median per particle.
+Hierarchy: code consensus 0.03 << our PM offset 0.41 << measured effects 4-5 Mpc/h.
+The referee's truth item is closed at two independent production codes.
+All three follow-up points (two-code external check, paper audit, posts publication-ready) are complete.